flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/prog.md

 If the pilot enters an altitude into the FCU which is higher than this value, this value will be adjusted to the new altitude and a message appears in the Scratchpad line.

-Value cannot be lower than the altitude selected in the FCU.
+The value cannot be lower than the altitude selected in the FCU.

-In descent or approach this shows dashes.
+In the descent or approach phase this field shows dashes.

 ### OPT (1M)